DRAG

 developer 25 Aug, 2025 Real estate investment

-Moving into a new home in a foreign country is an exciting experience, but setting up utilities can seem complicated.
+Moving into a new home in a foreign country is an exciting experience, but setting up utilities can seem complicated, especially with language barriers.
 This guide will help you subscribe to essential services in your name in Turkey.
-As of 2024, having an official utility bill in your name is a prerequisite for address registration at the migration office, which is vital for renewing your residence permit.
+As of 2026, having an official utility bill in your name is a strict prerequisite for address registration at the migration office, which is vital for renewing your residence permit.

 Essential Prerequisites